anton-kravchenko/cypress-selectors/docs/docs/api-reference/global-configuration.md

 # Global configuration

-There is also a _global_ configuration that allows to change default _attribute_, enable logging and specify the way how children elements are being queried.
+There is also a global configuration that allows changing default attributes, enabling logging, and specifying how children's elements are being queried.

 ### ConfigureSelectors